 Joint ventures between airlines are subject to Irish competition law which implements and complies with EU competition law.
-Therefore, joint ventures are subject to Sections 4 and 5 of the Irish Competition Act 2002 (as amended) which implement Articles 101 (anti-competitive agreements) and 102 (abuse of a dominant position) of the Treaty on the Functioning of the European Union.
+Therefore, joint ventures are subject to sections 4 and 5 of the Irish Competition Act 2002 (as amended) which implement Articles 101 (anti-competitive agreements) and 102 (abuse of a dominant position) of the Treaty on the Functioning of the European Union.
 Mergers and acquisitions are subject to a merger notification regime to the Irish Consumer and Competition Protection Commission ("CCPC").

 There are no particular Irish rules on highly integrated airline alliances, codeshare agreements or similar arrangements.
 The CCPC follows EU precedent in relation to such alliances and will not block them unless in the specific instance it will lead to a substantial lessening of competition for consumers in Ireland.
-It must be noted that EU Commissioner Margrethe Vestager has stated that there is no need to relax the normal EU merger control rules, meaning that failing firms will not have more leeway to plead for mergers despite the uncertainty associated with COVID-19.